isaac36/isaac36/README.md

-# Olá, sou Isaac Santos
+# Hi, i'm Isaac Santos

-* Estudante de sistemas e mídias digitais na universidade federal do ceará
+* >Student of digital systems and media at the federal university of ceará
-* Amante de jogos, animes, café e gatos
+* Lover of games, anime, coffee and cats
-* Tentando melhorar como programador, aprender e entrar nessa comunidade
+* i'm trying to improve as a programmer, learn and join this community